-- Children's Social Care Statutory Complaints and Compliments Annual Report 2021/21 will reported to Cabinet in August 2022.
-It provides an overview of the activity and analysis of complaints and compliments. - Director of Public Health Annual Report (DPHAR) 2021 reported to Cabinet 15 June 2022.
+- Children's Social Care Statutory Complaints and Compliments Annual Report 2021/22 - reported to Cabinet 8 September 2022.
+It provides an overview of the activity and analysis of complaints and compliments.
+During 2021/2022 the Council received 105 complaints and 32 compliments concerning children's social care statutory services.
+This compares with 118 and 18 in 2020/21.
+30.4% of stage one complaints were not upheld. - Director of Public Health Annual Report (DPHAR) 2021 reported to Cabinet 15 June 2022.
 The topic of the DPHAR 2021 is 'The impact of the Covid-19 pandemic on Mental Health and Wellbeing in North East Lincolnshire'.
 The report brings together local insight and data to form a picture around mental health and emotional well-being locally following the pandemic.
 The report takes a life course approach, and makes recommendations for future focus, to help ensure resources are allocated most appropriately and residents supported as best as possible. - Virtual School Headteacher Annual Report 2021 reported to the Children & Lifelong Learning Scrutiny Panel 4 November 2021.
 The Virtual School is the key education advocacy service for all Children Looked After (CLA) whether they are attending a school within North East Lincolnshire or for those placed out of area.
 The report provides statistics on CLA in mainstream education, attendance data and attainment.